What is retinal vascular occlusion?

 The occlusion can cause blood or other fluids to build up and prevent the retina from properly filtering light.
 When light is blocked or fluids are present, a sudden loss of vision can occur.
 The severity of vision loss may depend on where the blockage or clot occurred.

 Retinal vascular occlusion is a potentially serious condition, especially if hardening of the arteries, or atherosclerosis, already exists.
 It most often occurs in middle-aged and older people.

-- blood clots (they often travel from elsewhere in the body to the eye)
+- blood clots, which often travel from elsewhere in the body to the eye

-- blockage or narrowing in the carotid arteries of the neck
+- a blockage or narrowing in the carotid arteries of the neck

 - heart problems, including irregular rhythm or valve issues